Predictive Photometric Uncertainty in Gaussian Splatting for Novel View Synthesis: Experiments

 \textbf{Leveraging Uncertainty for Pose-Agnostic AD:} We apply our UE framework (described in \cref{sec:method}) to the optimized reference model $\mathcal{R}_{\text{ref}}$, rendering a per-pixel uncertainty map $M^k_{\text{unc}}$ along with $I_{\text{ren}}^k$.
 Crucially, we leave the underlying anomaly scoring pipeline untouched.
 Instead, we perform a post-hoc attenuation of the raw score map $S^k$ using our UE to produce an uncertainty-guided anomaly map: $\tilde{S}^k = S^k \odot (1 - M^k_{\text{unc}})$.
 This suppresses anomalous score activations in regions where the reference 3DGS model lacks confidence.

-\textbf{Quantitative Results:} We evaluate our approach on the MAD-Real benchmark~\cite{zhou2023pad}, reporting standard AUROC and AUPRO metrics following prior work ~\cite{zhou2023pad,liu2024splatpose+,kruse2024splatpose}.
-By seamlessly integrating our uncertainty-guided attenuation into existing 3DGS-based AD baselines, specifically SplatPose~\cite{kruse2024splatpose} and SplatPosePlus~\cite{liu2024splatpose+}, we demonstrate a consistent improvement in AD performance across both architectures (see Tab.~\ref{tab:anomaly_detection}).
+\textbf{Quantitative Results:} We evaluate our approach on the MAD-Real benchmark~\cite{zhou2023pad}, reporting AUROC and AUPRO metrics following prior work ~\cite{zhou2023pad,liu2024splatpose+,kruse2024splatpose}.
+By seamlessly integrating our uncertainty-guided attenuation into existing 3DGS-based AD baselines SplatPose~\cite{kruse2024splatpose} and SplatPosePlus~\cite{liu2024splatpose+}, we demonstrate a consistent improvement in AD across both architectures (see Tab.~\ref{tab:anomaly_detection}).